Ventures Green is working on various renewable energy projects.

 Green or Renewable Energy is energy obtained from natural resources that can be naturally replenished or renewed within a human lifespan, that is, the resource is a sustainable source of energy.
 Some natural resources, such as moving water, wind and sunshine, are not at risk of depletion from their use for energy production.
 Biomass, however, is a renewable resource only if its rate of consumption does not exceed its rate of regeneration.
 See more details on the Natural Resources Canada website here.

-See below for details on Geothermal Power, Geo-Exchange Heating and Cooling, Biogas and Solar Photovolaics (PV).
+See below for details on Geothermal Power, Geo-Exchange Heating and Cooling, Biogas and Solar Photovoltaics (PV).

 Did you know that as of May 2019 there are still no geothermal power plants in Canada?
-Iceland pretty much runs on geothermal and many other places like Europe, Africa and the US have many geothermal projects already producing clean power using the heat from the core of the earth.
+Iceland pretty much runs on geothermal and many other places like Europe, Africa and the US have many geothermal power projects already producing clean power using the heat from the core of the earth.
 Similar to solar PV and Wind, Alberta is one of the best places for Geothermal power in Canada and there are a half dozen projects working their way through the approval process.
 Alberta is like a pin cushion with hundreds of thousands of holes already drilled to produce oil and gas.
-There is also a large amount of data for each of these holes including the temperature.
-Geothermal power can be produced if a hole is more than 80 deg C and there are many of these since most of our wells are more than 1 kilometre deep.
-This provides an up front savings for these projects since the wells already exist and we just need to re-purpose them for bringing up hot water to drive a steam turbine on the surface.
+Many wells produce more hot water than they do oil or gas.
+Many of these wells can produce water at more than 80 deg C which is all that is needed to produce power at the surface.
+There are a few geothermal pilot projects underway now and some of them may be producing power as early as 2020.